walikhancodes/AAA-NLP-Engine-Heatmap/README.md

 # NLP-Topic-Modeling-

 ConsumerAffairs_LDA.ipynb - Python script performing NLP (Natural Language Processing) for the purpose of topic modeling.
-This model's corpus comes from the customer reviews from the American Automobile Association (AAA) website [https://www.consumeraffairs.com/automotive/aaa.html](url).
+This model's corpus comes from customer reviews from the American Automobile Association (AAA) website [https://www.consumeraffairs.com/automotive/aaa.html](url).

 wkMapTest.ipynb - Python script mapping the results from 'ConsumerAffairs_LDA.ipynb' in a geospatial heatmap using choropleth map from plotly.
 The script uses a geoJSON